Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         are on xl_pdf_sets/pickled_datasheets2.
 Creates a DigikeyFet_downloaded object, and all attributes are put onto this object.
         Inside this function the designer can adjust how to find the desired information (e.g. if they were searching for an additional parameter within the pdf information, they could add lines here).
 Note the edge cases and the differences bw manufacturers regarding where certain values can be found.
-This part will also require some iteration--that is why another file version to look at is pickled_datasheets_from218, which helps to only look at a few components, and start checking cases.
+This part also requires some iteration and work--a testing file version exists called pickled_datasheets_from218, which contains only a few components, and you can add components to this list to look at test cases easily and check cases.
-        Go through trials of potential ways different manufacturers represent the information.
 Watch out for scraping false information.
 At the end, each component_obj is put onto csv_files/FET_pdf_tables_wt_rr_full.csv using single_fet_to_csv_downloaded().
         FET_pdf_tables_wt_rr_full.csv is the final file for this section.